 Athens is pretty special and we hope you’ll think so too

-We went to Athens to show our kids the ruins and that’s what this itinerary focuses on.
+We went to Athens to show our kids (aged 5-13 years at that point) the ruins and that’s what this itinerary focuses on.
 We visited Athens at the start of summer and it was already nearing 40*c.
-When we realised just how hot it was, we had to adjust our itinerary to factor in more drinks & snacks stops and a bit less less walking.
+When we realised just how hot it was, we had to adjust our itinerary to factor in more drinks & snack stops and a bit less walking.

 This itinerary is therefore specifically written for families with kids taking into account how fast they walk, the distances you’ll need to cover and the heat of the summer.